walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

    - This seems to contradict line 106-107 which says done tasks from Current/Upcoming ARE moved to archive
    - Did you mean: "leave **undone** entries for Current and Upcoming untouched"?

-Otherwise, the specification is **very comprehensive and ready to implement**!
+Beside that, the specification is **very comprehensive and ready to implement**!
 Just needs that one typo fix and possibly the clarifications above.

 *Viewed [ai_2.md](file:///g:/Meine%20Ablage/81-dev/11%20Primary%20dool/schedule/ai_2.md) *